 - To enable submodule-level simulation in Aurora follow these instructions.

 Want to see submodule simulation in action?
-Check out our recent webinar with Greentech Media: Improving Solar Energy Production Estimates with Submodule Simulation.
+Watch our webinar with Greentech Media: Improving Solar Energy Production Estimates with Submodule Simulation.